 My kids love to cosy up in the sofa under a blanket but to make it a bit more special I pulled our two sofas together and covered them in duvets to create a warm nest.
 If your children are smaller you could create a den instead but, at 8 and 10, I struggled to think of a way to create a den big enough to be comfy for my kids!
 All you really need is a big pile of blankets and cushions to snuggle in.

 The Big Reveal

 Cooking together is very Hygge so we made dropped scones together for our snack and served them with butter and golden syrup.
-I had everything out in advance and had mentally allocated a fair number of jobs to each child to avoid avoid fighting!
+I had everything set out in advance and had mentally allocated a fair number of jobs to each child to avoid avoid fighting!
+They don’t always share well and an argument didn’t seem very hygge.
 We would have liked to eat our drop scones in the nest but again, the puppy meant that wouldn’t have worked so we sat at the table.

 A Magic Bath